apify/openapi/README.md

 You'll see extensive usage of `$ref`s in this example to different types of components including schemas.

 You'll also notice `$ref`s to code samples.

+#### Operation ID

+The `operationId` is a unique identifier of the operation.
+It is used by the Redocly API Reference to generate code samples and link them to the operation from other parts of the documentation.

+There is a format for the `operationId`:

+- The ID is generated from the path structure and the HTTP method.
+- The object names should be in camelCase.
+- If there is `{id}` in the path, the previous part of the path should be singular, otherwise plural.
+- The divider between the object name and the action should be `_`.
+- The action should be last in the `operationId` defined by the method name in lowercase.

+Examples:
+- `/requests-queues` Method: GET -> `requestQueues_get`
+- `/requests-queues` Method: POST ->`requestQueues_post`
+- `/requests-queues/{queueId}` Method: PUT -> `requestQueue_put`

 ### Code samples
 NOTE: We do not use code samples in the OpenAPI definition for now.